CR984/AE-Attendances/README.md

 5. **Orchestration** — Scheduled via Windows Task Scheduler to run automatically every Wednesday morning with a log file recording each run

 ## Technical Decisions
-- **Incremental loading** rather than truncate and reload — prevents duplicate entries and preserves historical data
+- **Incremental loading** — prevents duplicate entries and preserves historical data
-- **Environment variables** for database credentials — avoids hardcoding sensitive information in the codebase
+- **Environment variables** — avoids hardcoding sensitive information in the code
 - **Automated scheduling with logging** — pipeline runs unattended with a timestamped log file to monitor success and failure

 ## Technologies Used